 Configuring a Secondary RADIUS Server

-The Barracuda Web Application Firewall supports secondary RADIUS server for authenticating users.
+The Barracuda Web Application Firewall supports a secondary RADIUS server for authenticating users.
 In case the primary RADIUS server fails, the secondary RADIUS server takes over as the primary RADIUS server for authenticating users.
-When configuring the secondary server, note all parameter values including shared secret of the secondary RADIUS server must be identical to the primary RADIUS server, except the server IP address and port number.
+When configuring the secondary server, note that all parameter values including shared secret of the secondary RADIUS server must be identical to the primary RADIUS server, except the server IP address and port number.

 To configure a secondary RADIUS server